 Currently, the SF Bay Area IMC uses personal information as a basis for identifying the authors of published articles, and in order to allow individual user login to certain site functions, including ratings and admin.
 Names (and additional information that a user may choose to post) are publicly available on the SF Bay Area IMC site.

-All e-mail sent to the SF Bay Area IMC is stored and publicly accessible at the list archive, including the sender's reported name and e-mail address.
+All e-mail sent to the SF Bay Area IMC is stored and accessible to members of Indybay's private email list, including the sender's reported name and e-mail address.

 At no time, unless a user specifically authorizes such disclosure, will the SF Bay Area IMC disclose individual user personal information that is not publicly available to unrelated third parties.

 The SF Bay Area IMC e-mail lists, hosted at lists.riseup.net, are configured such that all text messages sent to the list, along with names and e-mail addresses, are disclosed in the message archive.
 In addition, a complete list of subscribers may be available to third parties at the lists web site, although users can opt to conceal themselves from the subscriber list.
 Users concerned with privacy issues are encouraged to sign up for an anonymous e-mail service.

 When technically feasible, users will be permitted to update their personal information directly through SF Bay Area IMC web site services.
 While such updating service is not technically feasible, the SF Bay Area IMC will make reasonable efforts to assist users in updating their personal information.
 Please e-mail firstname.lastname@example.org for assistance.